 - The University, in conjunction with judicial proceedings, may also require drug testing.
-Students will follow the guidelines outlined in the Student Handbook.
+Students will follow the guidelines outlined in the Honor Code.

 - In the event that drug testing is required, students who fail to comply with testing procedures refuse to be tested, or test positive for illegal drugs are subject to the following actions:

 - Students who fail to comply with all University directives concerning the place of testing, the manner in which they are to arrive at the test site, and any other related matters are subject to disciplinary action up to and including dismissal from the University.